2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ### Ensuring determinism

-Let's take a look at how to implement multithreading in a safe way, allowing our game to perform better without non-deterministic behaviours.
+Let's take a look at how to implement multi-threading in a safe way, allowing our game to perform better without non-deterministic behaviours.
 There are other implementation approaches (like thread-local storage and re-entrancy) but we will take a look at the most common here.

 #### Immutable Objects